CCA Atelier: Summer

 Painting & Drawing

-This week-long immersive studio will focus on creative image-making in a variety of drawing and painting media, encouraging students to take risks on their way to artistic discovery.
+This two-week immersive studio will focus on creative image-making in a variety of drawing and painting media, encouraging students to take risks on their way to artistic discovery.

 Covering multiple aspects of the painter's studio, topics range from stretching canvases and preparing surfaces for painting (such as wood and paper) to using nontraditional means to apply paint.